-For the Food Values Research Group’s June seminar, we are pleased to welcome Dr Georgina Drew.
+For the Food Values Research Group’s October seminar, we are pleased to welcome Dr Paula Zito.

 Where: Ira Raymond Room, Barr Smith Library, North Terrace Campus, University of Adelaide (click here for campus map)